 Happiness was already up the top-end of the theatre and making his way along the back row of seats…

 …He turned left and disappeared into the wall with a prolonged sigh.

 There was a well concealed door in the wall where he had vanished.

 I pushed against it but it was locked.

-The lights in the projectionist’s booth flashed on and the film beam fell over dust onto faded curtains drawn across the screen…
+The lights in the projectionist’s booth flickered and flashed on and the film beam fell over dust onto faded curtains drawn across the screen…